YueYANG1996/R2D2-Flag-Capture-Game/README.md

 	pass
 ```

 1. **[8 points]** Implement the function: ```perform_move(self, current_state, move_state)``` to execute the movement of the robot and update the game accordingly.
 Make sure to update the map, state, and robot_pos parameters.
 This function should also return the direction of the movement ("north", "south", "west", "east").
 The first input corresponds to the position of a robot, and the second corresponds to the position the robot should move to.
-You can assume that all inputs to this function will follow correct logic.
+You can assume that all inputs to this function will follow correct logic (i.e. only being able to move one step, can't move off the board, etc.).

 ```python
 >>> graph.printmap()